hiveot/hub/runtime/transports/transport-protocols.md

 # Notes on transport protocols

-## The https transport protocol
+## The HTTP transport protocol

-The http transport protocol is divided in a basic and one or more sub-protocols.
+The HTTP transport protocol is divided in a basic and sub-protocols.

-### Https Basic
+### HTTP Basic

 It is rather simple for a server to listen for post and get commands over https and return the requested information.
 The path contains the thing ID and optionally property, event and action name.
 For example: